 Fusion Splicer: An instrument that splices fibers by fusing or welding them, typically by electrical arc.

-Hardware: Terminations and Splices require hardware for protection and management: patch panels, splice closures, etc.
+Hardware: Terminations and Splices require hardware for protection and management: patch panels, splice closures (shown below), etc.

 Fiber Performance Specifications